andepraveenofficial/css-tutorial/00-Material/css.md

 <details>
 <summary>Responsiveness</summary>

+## Responsiveness
+- A responsive website will automatically adjust for different screen sizes and viewports.

 ## Media Query

-Media queries play a crucial part while developing Responsive Layouts.
+- Media queries play a crucial part while developing Responsive Layouts.
-Responsiveness is a perfectly fit for all the different screen sizes.
+- Responsiveness is a perfectly fit for all the different screen sizes.
-We can create a responsive website using media queries or flexbox without Bootstrap.
+- We can create a responsive website using media queries or flexbox.
-Using Media queries, we can conditionally apply styles based on the device type (e.g. printers, TVs, etc.) and media features (e.g. viewport width, etc.).
+- Using Media queries, we can conditionally apply styles based on the device type (e.g. printers, TVs, etc.) and media features (e.g. viewport width, etc.).

 ### syntax: